Tamils: Literature

 Tamil literature is of considerable antiquity compared to the contemporary literature from other Indian languages and represents one of the oldest bodies of literature in South Asia.
 The earliest epigraphic records have been dated to around the 3rd century BCE.
 Early Tamil literature was composed in three successive poetic assemblies known as Tamil Sangams, the earliest of which destroyed by floods.
 The Sangam literature was broadly classified into three divisions: iyal (poetry), isai (music) and nadagam (drama).
 The early Tamil literature was compiled and classified into two categories: Patinenmelkanakku ("Eighteen Greater Texts") consisting of the Ettuttokai ("Eight Anthologies") and the Pattuppattu ("Ten Idylls"), and the Patinenkilkanakku ("Eighteen Lesser Texts").

 The Tamil literature that followed in the next 300 years after the Sangam period is generally called the "post-Sangam" literature which included the Five Great Epics.
 Another book of the post Sangam era is the Tirukkural, a book on ethics, by Thiruvalluvar.
-In the beginning of the Middle Ages, Vaishnava and Saiva literature became prominent following the Bhakti movement in 7th century CE with hymns composed by Alwars and Nayanmars.
-Notable work from the post-Bhakti period included Ramavataram by Kambar in 12th century CE and Tiruppugal by Arunagirinathar in 15th century CE.
+In the beginning of the Middle Ages, Vaishnava and Saiva literature became prominent following the Bhakti movement in the 7th century CE with hymns composed by Alwars and Nayanmars.
+Notable work from the post-Bhakti period included Ramavataram by Kambar in the 12th century CE and Tiruppugal by Arunagirinathar in the 15th century CE.
 In 1578, the Portuguese published a Tamil book in old Tamil script named Thambiraan Vanakkam, thus making Tamil the first Indian language to be printed and published.
 Tamil Lexicon, published by the University of Madras between 1924 and 1939, was amongst the first comprehensive dictionaries published in the language.
 The 19th century gave rise to Tamil Renaissance and writings and poems by authors such as Meenakshi Sundaram Pillai, U.V.Swaminatha Iyer, Damodaram Pillai, V. Kanakasabhai and others.
 During the Indian Independence Movement, many Tamil poets and writers sought to provoke national spirit, notably Bharathiar and Bharathidasan.